FgForrest/evitaDB/documentation/user/en/query/requirements/facet.md

 <LanguageSpecific to="graphql">

 The `filterGroupBy` can be specified on each reference field returning facet groups.
-The `filterBy` can be specified deeper in the facet summary structure, specifically inside the group definition on `facetStatistics` field returning actual facet options.
+The `filterBy` can be specified deeper in the facet summary structure, specifically within the group definition on the `facetStatistics` field, which returns the actual facet options.

 </LanguageSpecific>